mgula57/mlb_showdown_card_bot/README.md

 The following steps are used to select the most accurate MLB Showdown card stats for a player:

-1. Calculate **Onbase Pct** for each possible **Command/Out** combination.
-2. Produce a chart for each **Command/Out** combination using the player's real life statline.
+1. Produce a chart for each of the chosen set's **Command** possibilities using the player's real life statline.
+Each command is executed twice, with outs being adjusted up or down 1 on the second run.
-3. Choose the most accurate chart + **Command/Out** combination by comparing projected Showdown statline to real life statline for that set's weight categories (ex: OBP, SLG)
+2. Choose the most accurate chart by comparing projected Showdown statline to real life statline for that set's weight categories.
+Categories usually include OBP, SLG, and OPS.

 Each of these steps work by a using baseline opponent to project in-game outcomes.
 A baseline opponent represents the approximate average pitcher or hitter a player would face in-game.
 The baseline stats are represented by a dictionary that includes **Command**, **Outs**, and number of chart results for each category (SO, BB, HR, etc).
 Baseline opponents differ for each MLB Showdown set.

-###### _Example baseline pitcher for 2001 set. **Note that all weight categories may not add up to 20 perfectly._
+###### _Example baseline pitcher for 2001 set.
+This would be used to calculate a pitcher's chart._

-    '2001': {
-        'command': 3.0,
-        'outs': 16.0,
-        'so': 4.1,
-        'bb': 1.35,
-        '1b': 2.0,
-        '2b': 0.62,
+    Chart(
+        is_baseline = True,
+        set='2001',
+        command=7.10,
+        values={
-        '3b': 0.00,
+            'PU': 0.00,
-        'hr': 0.11
+            'SO': 0.85,
+            'GB': 1.12,
+            'FB': 1.15,
+            'BB': 5.10,
+            '1B': 7.83,
+            '2B': 1.60,
+            '3B': 0.25,
+            'HR': 2.10,
         }
+    )

 These baseline opponents are vital to determining the final output of the player card.
 Adjusting these values will change which chart the bot decides is the most accurate.
 Because the actual baselines used to create the original sets are unknown, these are estimations based on set averages and testing against WOTC cards.
 The goal is to find the baseline weights that most closely resemble the original sets from 2000-2005.

-### **Command/Out --> Onbase Pct**

-For each set, a static list of possible **Command/Out** combinations is defined for each player type (Hitter, Pitcher) in the [showdown constants](https://github.com/mgula57/mlb_showdown_card_bot/blob/master/mlb_showdown/showdown_constants.py) file.
-This list is used to generate the expected **Onbase Pct** for each combination using the baseline described above as the opponent.
-The following formula is used:

-`P(My Advantage) * P(Walk Or Hit on My Chart) + P(Opponent Advantage) * P(Walk Or Hit on Opponent's Chart)`

-Only a few **Command/Out** combinations that are closest to the player's real life onbase pct are further processed.
-This is for efficiency and greater accuracy.
+#### Changing Baselines Across Eras

+These baselines are also dynamically adjusted when a card is created outside of the original WOTC era.
+This is done by comparing the MLB averages during the original set's year vs the card's year.

+For example when trying to create an Aaron Judge 2024 card in the 2001 style, the baseline opponent pitcher be adjusted to have better stats than the original from 2000 due to pitching being better in 2024 compared to 2000.
+This means Aaron Judge's card will be be better in order to match his real statline now that his opponent is better.

 ### Generating Player Chart

-Now that a list of the most accurate **Command/Out** combinations (in terms of onbase pct) has been generated, a player's full in-game chart can be produced for each combination.

 A player's chart is generated by populating each result category.